 Residential nil rate band – An additional nil-rate band allowance of £100,000 when a property is left to a deceased’s children.

-Rules of Intestacy – The law that dictates the order of priority amongst potential beneficiaries of an estate where there is no will.
+Rules of Intestacy – The law that dictates the order of priority among potential beneficiaries of an estate where there is no Will.

 Taper relief – The system used to determine the rate at which inheritance tax is charged on gifts given by the deceased in the 7 years prior to their death.

 Tenants in common – A term used to describe 2 or more people owning a specific share percentage of an asset.

 Testator – A person who has written a last Will and testament that should be actioned upon their death.